-Painting our 31 foot prison bus conversion ourselves was a major turning point in the project process.
+Painting a bus conversion ourselves was a major turning point in our tiny home project process.
 It was a reality check and flood of REAL emotions you don't often hear about among the perfectly curated social media posts of #vanlife and #buslife.

 Four Weeks of Prep, Four Hours of Painting